samir1498/UberWeal/README.md

 ### Project Structure

-The project follows the Clean Architecture principles with the following structure:
+The project follows the Clean Architecture principles, organizing code into distinct layers for improved maintainability and testability.

 ```
 src